LostByteSoft/Bash-Sha-256-Verification/readme.md

-By LostByteSoft
+FREE Linux Bash software by LostByteSoft

+No CopyRIGHT or CopyLEFT, i am juste in the CopyCENTER.
+That not perfect but me neither.

-Bash sha 256 verification help tool
+Bash sha 256/512 verification help tool

 BETA VESION !!!
 If you want to help you're welcome !!

-I'M WORKING ON A VERSION THAT TAKE THE GOOD LINE TO CHECK THE SHA.
+I'M WORKING ON A VERSION THAT TAKE THE GOOD LINE TO CHECK THE SHA FILE.

 ONLY ONE LINE IS SUPPORTED IN *.sha256 FILE.

 Things to do !

 * auto load *.sha256 file if exist.
-* create a .sha256 file after NEW calculation (create with correct format).
 * select the good hash in file if many is present.
 * maybe an gui.
+* Other check : sha512, crc32 , ...
 * i'm sure there are more to do....

 Easy way or not in bash to verify create and hash a file in sha 256.